hsinaDitaM/Danish_Cookies/_posts/2023-03-28-csum- extra credit.md

 - cal state opened more oppturnities for her

- ## john
+# john
 - started at polarmor collage
 - stayed there for three years
- - persued computer science degree
+- pursued computer science degree
 - he graduated
 - impressive school
 - took 16 months to get her degree
-- persueing computer science is versitile
+- perusing computer science is versatile
 - using computer science is essential and used for all majors

+# about san marcos
 - san marcos is a newer school
 - new engineering building
 - they have new stuff every year for engineering
-- favorite facciliy is the highest turn over
+- favorite facility is the highest turn over
 - common to see people in san marcos
 - there is so many local industries in san diego
     - qualcomm and other
-- 250 stairs in san marcois
+- 250 stairs in san marco
     - very nice legs
-- chem, bio chem, applied physics, minor eletronics, biological scientisest, master at cyber security, and then computer enginerringh starting at fall
+- chem, bio chem, applied physics, minor electronics, biological scientists, master at cyber security, and then computer engineering starting at fall
 - smaller campus = more room for change
 - you can change from computer science to computer engineering easily
 - a lot of option in math too